joshgallantt/Nexus/README.md

 >🧠 Note: routingKey is just a convention.
 >Destinations can inspect and filter on any event metadata — such as type, attributes, fileName, or even threadName.
 You’re in full control of how events are handled.
+Hint: Maybe a analytics desination only cares about tracking event types 😉

 ## <br> 🪐 Custom Destinations